|What the Right2Remove IS:

 5) The Right2Remove advocates for the regulation of the advertising-based monetary model utilized by search engines and social media platforms, which manipulate the significance of online information and its contexts.

-6) The Right2Remove advocates for a set of data privacy laws adapting Europe’s General Data Protection Regulation in United States, including clear opt-in and opt-out options for data collection, access to all personal data collected, ability to correct inaccurate information, and to erase outdated or unlawful material, the right to object to processing of data for marketing purposes and restrict processing of personal data, capacity for data portability, and the capability to request data be processed by natural persons instead of computers.
+6) The Right2Remove advocates for a data privacy law that adapts Europe’s General Data Protection Regulation for use in the United States.
+Such a law should include: clear opt-in and opt-out options for data collection; access to all personal data collected; ability to correct inaccurate information, and to erase outdated or unlawful material; the right to object to processing of data for marketing purposes and to restrict the processing of personal data; capacity for data portability; and the capability to request data be processed by natural persons instead of computers.

-7) The Right2Remove advocates for all data aggregators, search engines, and web platforms’ data handling practices to be audited on a continual and ongoing basis by an independent review panel.
+7) The Right2Remove advocates for the establishment of an independent review panel that monitors data aggregators, search engines, and web platforms’ data handling practices and audits them on a continual and ongoing basis.

-9) The Right2Remove advocates for all criminal justice information on the internet—criminal records, mugshots, and court dockets—to be protected from data aggregators (including non-traditional aggregators such as newspapers), made only available by subscription, and mandates that republication is subject to FCRA and state expungement laws.
+9) The Right2Remove advocates for legislation that protects all criminal justice information on the Internet—criminal records, mugshots, and court dockets — from data aggregators.
 The Right2Remove advocates for removal of information from all public archives about arrests in which the defendant was determined not-guilty or the case was dismissed.

 What the Right2Remove is NOT: